mahmoud-gawad/DAND/Explore Weather Trends/README.md

 # Explore Weather Trends
-This is the first project of the Data Analysis Nano-degree from Udacity.
+This is the first project of the Data Analysis Nanodegree from Udacity.

 In this project, it is required to analyze local and global temperature data and compare the temperature trends where one lives to overall global temperature trends.